|home||tioman||ferry||help||shops||eateries||bus / taxi||news||mersing||hotels||islands||weather||mobile|

 Tips and Suggestions

 TIP 1.
 Not sure if you should depart from Mersing or Tanjung Gemuk?
-Mersing is closer to Singapore, whereas Tanjung Gemuk is nearer to KL.
+Mersing is closer to Singapore, whereas Tanjung Gemuk is nearer to Kuala Lumpur.
 However, whilst Mersing tends to be the default ferry terminal for most travelers, and typically offers more departures per day than Tanjung Gemuk, Mersing's departure times tend to be dynamic, due to the tidal river mouth.
 Meanwhile, Tanjung Gemuk's ferry times are more fixed.

 That said, keep in mind that Mersing offers way better facilities than Tanjung Gemuk, particularly since the opening of Mersing Harbour Centre.